 •Every workstation or terminal must have its own place to save the database (e.g. its own hard drive) -- do not share the database file with other terminals.

 •TCP/IP network -- the workstations must be connected via TCP/IP (which can also be through the Internet).
 We recommend using a switch (or router), rather than a hub, since a hub results in more load on the computers.
 Some installations have reported communications problems when using a simple hub.

-•A known IP address for the master workstation -- The master workstation must have a known IP address that can be accessed by the other workstations, so setting a static IP address is best.
+•A known IP address for the master workstation -- The Master workstation must have a known IP address that can be accessed by the other workstations, so setting a static IP address on the local network is best.
 See the section following this one for more details.
 If you will be using the internet, you should also get a static IP address from your Internet provider (to avoid setup changes every time you connect).

-You don't need a separate computer for a server.
-Any of the workstations can be used as the "master" workstation.
-This workstation will automatically operate as the Server for the Campground Master network, and all other workstations will operate as Clients.
+You don't need a separate computer for the Master.
+Any of the workstations can be used as the Master workstation.
+This workstation will automatically operate as a "server" for the Campground Master network, and all other workstations will operate as Clients.
 (Internally, they actually run different code depending on whether they are a server or a client.)
 However, it's not an actual "Server" in the traditional sense of networking.
 Also note that it should be turned on and running Campground Master all the time since it's the hub of communications, otherwise the other workstations cannot operate.
 The Master should have all power-saving and any sleep/hibernate/standby functions disabled as well.

 Alternatively, you may decide that the master should be a "protected" computer separate from the reservation center, since it's the most important computer to keep running and should have the most reliable network connection.
 The decision will depend on your environment and whether speed is an issue.
 Since the master designation can be changed any time through the settings, you can always change it later.